-- Maymester - Courses are four-week, four-credit hour courses taught by UT faculty members at international locations during the spring semester.
-They begin prior to the start of first summer session and conclude before second summer session begins.
+- Maymester - Maymester courses are four-week, four-credit-hour courses taught by UT faculty members in international locations during the spring semester.
+They begin prior to the start of first summer session and conclude before the second summer session begins.

-- Summer - Courses may be offered in the first, second, or whole summer session.
+- Summer - Summer courses may be offered in the first, second, or whole summer session.
 The number of courses per program may, but each session must be a minimum of six weeks and offer students six hours of credit.

-- Semester Plus - Incorporates a 3-week faculty-led program preceding an exchange semester at one of our premier institutions.
+- Semester Plus - Semester Plus programs combine a 3-week faculty-led program preceding a semester exchange at one of our premier partner institutions.

-- Global Classroom - A Global Classroom blends, either wholly or in part, a course at UT Austin with a course at an international partner university using online technology to connect students, foster collaboration, and facilitate co-teaching.
+- Global Classroom - A Global Classroom blends a course at UT with a course at an international partner university using online technology to connect students and facilitate co-teaching.
 Students receive credit from and pay tuition to their home university.

 How to propose a program

-There are four steps in the process to initiating a faculty-led program:
+There are multiple steps in the process to initiate a faculty-led program: